-Short-term loans are always a short-term option.
+Short-term loans are always a short-term option and should not be used as a long term solution.
 If you don’t fully repay your loan when agreed then your lender could add fees and charges to your loan that make it more expensive.
 Your lender may also report to the credit reference agencies, so if you fail to meet your repayments, your credit rating might be adversely affected.

 Paying back your loan

 Most Lenders will use the card details you provide to collect your repayments.
 You may be asked to set up a direct debit to make your repayments.
 If they have been unable to collect your repayment on the date its due then they will usually keep trying your card for up to 90 days.
 Your lenders collection practices should be outlined in their terms and conditions so refer to them if you have any concerns.